dalehenrich/gsApplicationTools/docs/gettingStarted.md

   self serverInstance: self	"the serverProcess is session-specific"
 ```

-The `basicServerOn:` is expected to be implemented by a concrete subclass of *GemServer*.
+The `basicServerOn:` method is expected to be implemented by a concrete subclass of *GemServer*.
 For example, here's the `basicServerOn:` method for the [maintenance vm](#maintenance-vm):

 ```Smalltalk